chris1111/Drop-EFI/README.md

 # Drop-EFI for macOS
+- Update 13 Aug 2024 Add Xcode Build source
-Update 10 Aug 2024 Fix an issue on macOS Sequoia 15 Beta
+- Update 10 Aug 2024 Fix an issue on macOS Sequoia 15 Beta

 Drop-EFI is a Droplet to mount and Unmount EFI partitions in macOS
 - It works from 10.12 to macOS Sequoia 15.